KapRom/FormBuilder/README.md

 # How to run the project

-You need to have installed stable version of node.js.
+You need to have a stable version of node.js installed.

 - Run npm install to install all needed packages
 - Run npm start to run the project